prowestgis/upp-wg/interop.md

 ### Claims

-A defined above, a claim is a piece of information that is attatched to an Identity.
+As defined above, a claim is a piece of information that is attatched to an Identity.
 UPP uses a [Json Web Token](https://tools.ietf.org/html/rfc7519#section-4) (JWT) for its representation of the current claims for a given identity.
 In addition to the claims defined in [RFC 7519](https://tools.ietf.org/html/rfc7519), UPP defines the following claims

 #### Defined Claims